teron131/youtube-summarizer-ui/chrome-extension/README.md

 # YouTube Summarizer Chrome Extension

-Simple extension to send YouTube videos to your summarizer app.
+Extension to send YouTube videos to your summarizer app with **two ways to use it**:
+1. **Toolbar button** - Click extension icon in Chrome toolbar
+2. **YouTube UI button** - "Summarize" button directly on YouTube video pages

 ## Installation